safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 Clients that wish to download data from the SAFE network require software that can translate SAFE resource identifiers to enpoints on the SAFE network, much like how browsers translate http URLs to endpoints on a server.
 Downloading data requires no special permissions or access, just software that can locate and interpret the data on the network.

 Resources are stored on the network as content addressable resources.
-The identifier for these resources are SHA3-256 hashes of on the resource content.
+The identifier for these resources are SHA3-256 hashes of the resource content.
 This 256 bit identifier is used to retrieve a resource from the network (thus acting similarly to an IP address), allowing the client to specify which part of the network may be able to serve their request.

 The 256 bit resource identifier may be represented in a human-friendly form using the built-in SAFE DNS, such as `safe://www.userX/video.mp4`.
 This can be converted to the 256 bit identifier for the file by a lookup on the SAFE network using software that can interpret SAFE DNS records.